ncbi/vadr/documentation/annotate.md

 the `misc_not_failure:"1"` key/value pairs in the modelinfo file, the sequence would have failed.

-Two important caveats above expendable features and
+Two important caveats above non-essential features and
 misc_feature-ization:

 1. As mentioned above, features with type `gene`, `5'UTR`, `3'UTR` or